Beside the Mountain

 Note: Time on the recipe card does not include soaking for 8 weeks to 6 months.
 The longer it sits the stronger it will be.

 Vanilla beans: Look for grade B vanilla beans.
-The most popular beans to use for making vanilla are Madagascar, Mexican, or Tahitian beans, see the notes in the blog post above to learn more.
+The most popular beans to use for making vanilla are Madagascar, Mexican, or Tahitian beans.
+See the notes in the blog post above to learn more.

 Alcohol: You want to use anything higher than 70-proof (35%) vodka.
+More on this in the blog post above.

 Shelf life: Homemade vanilla lasts for years as long as the vanilla bean is submerged under the alcohol.